sheikh-saiyam/Game-Chill-Client/README.md

 - Latest Game News and Updates: A feed or list that highlights recent news about the gaming industry, updates for games, or major gaming events.
 - Top-10 Newest Games: Display the ten latest game releases with their release dates.displayed using a smooth marquee with hover effects.
 - Upcoming Games: A section featuring highly anticipated games that will be released soon, with their release dates and key highlights.

+### ⭐ All Reviews Page (`/reviews`)

+- A section displaying all the reviews for games, fetched from the database.
+- Each review is presented as a card containing the following details: Game Name, Rating, Game Genre, Game Publishing Year and a explore more btn
+- Sort reviews by rating or year and filter by genre to narrow down game selections.

+### 📜 Review Details Page (`/review/:id`)

+- A dedicated page that displays the full details of a specific review.
+- Content: Game Name, Genre, Game Publishing Year, Rating, Full Review, Reviewer's Name & Email, and a Add to watchList button.

+### 📰 Game News Page (`/game-news`)

+- A page displaying all the latest news and updates from the gaming world.
+- Display headlines, articles, images, or video snippets with their publish dates.
+- Include links to full articles or external sources for more detailed content.

 ### 🔐 Login Page (`/login`)